wp-plugins/easy-to-use/readme.txt

 > [Donate](http://web-profile.com.ua/donate/ "Support the development")

 = Improvements made by the plugin: =
-* unmasking password inputs on focus
+* unmasks password inputs on focus (login and admin sections)
-* enabling "remember me" checkbox by default
+* enables "remember me" checkbox by default
-* setting login interval to 1 year
+* sets login interval to 1 year
-* highlighting the focused inputs
+* hilites the focused inputs (login and admin sections)

 = Useful: =